iismail1997/java-design-patterns/resource-acquisition-is-initialization/README.md

 ## Applicability
 Use the Resource Acquisition Is Initialization pattern when

-* You have resources that must be closed in every condition
+* You have com.iluwatar.serviceadapter.soapdemo.resources that must be closed in every condition